-It is pretty easy drawing contours of a torso, but what about muscles under skin, where to place what shape of muscle?
+It is pretty easy drawing contours of a torso, but what about muscles under the skin, where to place what shape of muscle?

 So this week we are going to study torso anatomy; the importance of understanding anatomy is about being able to apply this knowledge of skeleton into your drawings where to bend the torso from; muscle knowledge will help you -as the name implies itself, to draw muscles; on body where to shade, where to light; giving effect of a fit or fat body etc. Otherwise you’re always going to need a reference photo or person.
 I call this knowledge a relief.
-After this tutorial next week when we jump into drawing torso figures and apply those information from today into our further drawings, you will see better what it is for.
+After this tutorial next week when we jump into drawing torso figures and apply that information from today into our further drawings, you will see better what it is for.

-It is a really big and hard topic to be honest; you are going to need practice it over and over again.
+It is a really big and hard topic to be honest; you are going to need to practice it over and over again.
 But practice makes it easier I can say, and the satisfaction is big.
 You are going to love it -I hope 😀

 So let’s get started!